vjanssens/woocommerce-dropbox/readme.txt

 Development takes place at [this GitHub Repository](https://github.com/vjanssens/woocommerce-dropbox)

 == Installation ==
-Important; make sure you have installed and activated WooCommerce.
+**Important:** make sure you have installed and activated WooCommerce.

 1. Upload the `woocommerce-dropbox` folder to the `/wp-content/plugins/` directory
 2. Activate the WooCommerce Dropbox plugin through the 'Plugins' menu in WordPress